CoverRight’s Mission and Editorial Guidelines.

 Notes: Y = Yes, — = Not Covered

 * Plans F and G also offer a high-deductible plan in some states.
-With this option, you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,800 in 2024 before your policy pays anything.
-(Plans C and F aren’t available to people who were newly eligible for Medicare on or after January 1, 2020.)
+With this option, you must pay for Medicare-covered costs (coinsurance, copayments, and deductibles) up to the deductible amount of $2,800 in 2025 before your policy pays anything.
+(Plans C and F aren’t available to newly eligible people for Medicare on or after January 1, 2020.)

 ** For Plans K and L, after you meet your out-of-pocket yearly limit and your yearly Part B deductible, the Medigap plan pays 100% of covered services for the rest of the calendar year.*** Plan N pays 100% of the Part B coinsurance, except for a copayment of up to $20 for some office visits and up to a $50 copayment for emergency room visits that don’t result in inpatient admission.

-But with the wide range of Medicare Supplement plans and disparate coverage, how do you identify what the worst Medicare Supplement plans are?
+However, with the wide range of Medicare supplement plans and disparate coverage, how do you identify the worst Medicare supplement plans?

 High Monthly Premiums

-One common downside with Medicare Supplement plans is that you have to pay an additional premium on top of what you are paying to Social Security for your Medicare Part B. This can be prohibitory for some individuals who simply can’t afford to pay for the coverage.
-Note that personal characteristics (i.e., lifestyle, age, gender, tobacco usage) are all factors in the calculation of a given Medigap plan’s premium.
+One common downside with Medicare Supplement plans is that you have to pay an additional premium on top of what you pay to Social Security for your Medicare Part B. This can be prohibitive for some individuals who can’t afford to pay for the coverage.
+Personal characteristics (i.e., lifestyle, age, gender, tobacco usage) are all factors in calculating a given Medigap plan’s premium.

 Stop overpaying for Medigap.
 Start making Medicare work for you.